 - DURABLE - tough enough to survive drops with its flexible, shatter-proof silicone body, ensuring you stay hydrated NOMADer the journey or activity

-- LEAKPROOF - eliminates leaks and spills with patented, sealing twist cap, doubling as a hygienic spout cover to keep germs off your mouthpiece
+- LEAKPROOF - eliminates leaks and spills with patented, sealing twist cap, doubling as a spout cover to protect the mouthpiece

 Some people do not like the feel of the bottle in their hands.
 There are also accounts of a weird aftertaste in the water.
 However, the bottle is very convenient and designed to be durable.

 This bottle offers a unique exterior design with a functional grip.
 While the bottle lacks insulation, and it does sweat, the built-in grip makes it easier to handle.
 The bottle is also translucent enough to see how much you’ve drunk already and allows you to plan for refills.

 - BPA free - Contents: 56% LDPE, 25% PP, 17% TPE, 2% Si Valve